Jamie Strawbridge

 410-962-1030 x1329

-Before law school, Jamie worked as an investigative reporter in Washington, D.C.
-He wrote extensively on topics related to public health, labor and environmental rights, and international trade.
+Before law school, Jamie worked for seven years as an investigative reporter in Washington, D.C.
+He traveled the world and wrote extensively on topics related to public health, labor and environmental rights, and international trade.

 Awards